bartensud/RhythmboxPlugin-SyncLovedTracksFromLastFM/README.md

 Notes:
 - No incompatible combinations detected (Ubuntu, Rhythmbox) up to now
 - Might also work with Rhythmbox 2.98 and 2.99
-- No other Linux distros tested up to now
+- No other Linux distros than Ubuntu tested up to now

 ## DEBUGGING/LOGGING
 If you want to see what's going on, start Rhythmbox from command line with filter for the output of this plugin: